 Example IP addresses: cluster nodes

 The following table gives an example of how IP addresses could be used for cluster nodes.
-The table shows two extra nodes: admin-vm-5 and user-vm-4.
-The extra nodes are needed during cluster upgrades.
+Note that the table shows addresses for two extra nodes: admin-vm-4 and user-vm-5.
+The extra nodes are needed during cluster upgrades, updates, and auto repair.
 For more information, see Manage node IP addresses.

 |VM hostname||Description||IP address|

-Example IP addresses: VIPs for the admin cluster
+Example IP addresses: VIP for the admin cluster

-The following table gives an example of how you could specify VIPs for your admin cluster:
+The following table gives an example of how you could specify VIPs for your admin cluster.
+In this simple example, we're just specifying the control plane VIP, and not the optional add-ons VIP.

 Example IP addresses: VIPs for the user cluster